 - Photo(s) of library, staff, and patrons, if possible.

 - Two letters of reference.
-These can come from local government, partner organizations, public or private institutions, businesses, or library peers.
+At least one must come from a representative from local government such as a city manager.
+The other can from local government, partner organizations, public or private institutions, businesses, or library peers.
 (A library peer is someone who is knowledgeable about libraries in general and knows the nominated library well, but who is not employed by the library in any capacity, including as a consultant.
 Examples include librarians at neighboring libraries or colleagues at the state association or the state library.)

 - Statistical data.
 On a separate sheet of paper please supply the following information: